cahoover/rt-exeges-hugo/content/_index.md

 Exeges enables analysts and AI agents to work across large, evolving document sets — regulatory filings, legal discovery corpora, contract portfolios, legislation — and record findings as annotations anchored to the specific source passage.
 Agentic work is automatically verified against the cited evidence; mismatches are rejected.

 Every analyst and agent starts from what's already been established.
-Exeges is the system of record for it: what the organization knows and how it came to know it, replayable, claim by claim, for an auditor, a regulator, or opposing counsel.
+Exeges is the system of record for what the organization knows and how it came to know it, replayable, claim by claim, for an auditor, a regulator, or opposing counsel.

 ## How today's systems fall short